thechamppc/Nike-Clone/README.md

 - Created Navbar for desktop and mobile view

-- Created website responsive and interactive
+- Made website responsive and interactive